 Plan ahead!
 Check out the recommended Evacuation Routes from the Florida State Emergency Response Team (SERT).
 Then register for a My Florida 511 account and set up one or more personalized evacuation routes.

-During an emergency, you can get real-time information on your planned routes via the 511 phone call or app; or request email or alerts to be sent to you.
+During an emergency, you can get real-time information on your planned routes via the 511 web site or app; or request email or alerts to be sent to you.

-You can also call 511 or visit FL511.com before you head out for up-to-the-minute reports.
+You can also visit FL511.com before you head out for up-to-the-minute reports.
 The website has traffic camera images, so you can see current conditions for yourself.